Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

-### Workforce Attrition Prediction with Explainable and Reproducible ML
+### Workforce Attrition Prediction with Explainable & Production-Ready ML

 • Built a production-style ML pipeline on Databricks to predict employee attrition using Logistic Regression, Random Forest, and XGBoost
 • Implemented Bronze–Silver–Gold medallion architecture with Unity Catalog for governed, versioned ML features